sketchware/sketchware.github.io/docs/component-firebase-auth.md

 sidebar_label: Firebase Auth
 ---

 Firebase Auth component is used to authenticate users.
+It also ensures that users are only accessible to certain data.

 ## Example